- 01. Why Learn German by Podcast?

 So, the benefits of podcasts?

 - They're expressive: by listening to podcasts on a regular basis, you'll get used to the real German pronunciation, whilst improving your listening and comprehension of the language of conversation a great deal.
 In language learning, this is what is called 'receptive skills': as opposed to your 'productive skills' - such as speaking - listening is important, otherwise you aren't going to get anything.
+Listening to pronunciation is especially important if you are studying for German GCSE.

 - They're transportable: you can listen to a podcast anywhere and everywhere!
 Once you have downloaded them, all you need is your smartphone or laptop and headphones.
 Listen to them whilst driving, on the bus, walking to school or uni, or on your break at work.